 \subsection{Preliminaries}

-We are provided a training set $\mathcal{S}$ containing a set of $N_S$ samples $x_1,x_2..x_{N_S} \in \mathcal{S}$.
-All the samples at training time are known to be normal.
-At test time, we are presented with a new sample $\tilde{x}$.
-Our objective is to learn a model, which operates on each sample $\tilde{x}$ and outputs an anomaly score.
-Samples with anomaly scores higher than a predetermined threshold value are labeled as anomalies.
-The unique aspect of our method is its treatment of each sample $x$ as consisting of a set of $N_E$ elements $x = [e_1,e_2..e_{N_E}]$.
-Examples of such elements include patches for images, or a temporal windows for time series.
-We assume the existence of a powerful feature extractor $F$ that maps each raw element $e$ into an element feature descriptor $f_e$.
+We are provided a training set $\mathcal{S}$ containing a set of $N_S$ samples, we denote a sample as $x \in \mathcal{S}$.
+We assume that all the training samples are normal.
+We wish to learn a model that operates on a new, test sample $\tilde{x}$ and outputs an anomaly score.
+We label samples with anomaly scores higher than a predetermined threshold value as anomalies.
+The unique aspect of our method is that it treats each sample $x$ as consisting of a set of $N_E$ elements, where we denote each element as $e \in x$.
+Examples of such elements include patches for images, or temporal windows for time series.
+We assume the existence of a powerful feature extractor $F$ that maps each raw element $e$ into an element feature descriptor $F(e)$.
 We will describe specific implementations of the feature extraction for two important applications: images and time series, in \cref{sec:applications}.